ndkv/capsule-coin/README.md

 where

-- `--rpc` enables the Remote Procedure Call interface that Truffle requires
+- `--rpc` enables the Remote Procedure Call interface that Truffle uses to interact with the network
-- `-- unlock` specifies the account which will be used to publish the contract.
+- `-- unlock` specifies the account that will be used to publish the contract.
 Replace `<your_ethereum_account` with the account you created earlier.
 You will be prompted for your password.

 `truffle-example.js` contains the required configuration: rename it to `truffle.js` and execute